 Croatia is an amazing country and a great place for solo females.
-Depending on what type of accommodation you are looking for, you can find any accommodation from studio apartment outside the Old Town of Dubrovnik, dormitories in a hostel, villas, or cheap hotels in Croatia.
+Depending on what type of accommodation you are looking for, you can find any accommodation from apartments in Croatia outside the Old Town of Dubrovnik, dormitories in a hostel, villas, or cheap hotels in Croatia.

-Even universities open up their rooms during the summer months so you can get a private room for a bargain price.
+Even universities open up their rooms during the summer months so you can get private Croatia rooms for a bargain price.
 Beach hotels, self-catering villas and 5-star resorts cater from the budget-conscious including camping to the more luxurious traveller.
 There is also Airbnb where you can stay with locals.
 Save $20 off your first stay with this Airbnb link.

 With so many places to stay in Croatia it can be a bit confusing choosing the right accommodation especially if you are on a budget.
 I travelled throughout Croatia and have put together a guide on the best hostels and hotels in Croatia for solo females with additional recommendations from our solo female community.

 If you are wondering where to stay in Croatia or looking for the best hostels in Croatia for solos, this article should help.
 What makes them good for solos is their location, helpful staff, safety and cleanliness.
 All destinations are in alphabetical order, just click on the relevant section or read the full article.
 Happy planning!

 For all other Dubrovnik hotels, Split hotels, apartments to rent in Croatia or even a hotel Zagreb, click on the Booking Croatia link below.

 - Hostels and Hotels in Hvar, Croatia

 - Lastovo Hotels and Apartments

 - Where To Stay in Mljet

 - Accommodation in Rovinj